One of the first people I met in Uttar Pradesh this time around was Padmavati (name changed).

 Even then, Padmavati didn’t give up.
 She knew that without sacrifice nothing can be achieved and that her husband would have wanted her to carry on the fight.
 When the results were declared and she won by a significant margin, they murdered him.

 Padmavati has been nothing short of a brave, courageous, and inspiring woman, single-highhandedly raising her children since the loss of her husband, while fulfilling her public duties.
 She has overseen a lot of development work in her village, and continues to inspire her peers with her sheer grit, hard work, and resolve.

-Her inner strength left me speechless and in awe.
-Her children study outside UP and come to visit only during vacations, as Padmavati is too scared for their lives.
-She also has two constables guarding her at all times, protection accorded to her by the state since the demise of her husband.
+Her inner strength left me speechless.
+Her children now study in a boarding school in Delhi and visit during vacations, as Padmavati is too scared for their lives in the village.
+She has two constables accompanying her at all times, protection accorded to her by the state since the demise of her husband.
 She also carries a gun around her waist wherever she goes.
 What disturbed me the most, however, was seeing a gun in her 14-year-old son’s pocket.